moatifbutt/Drivable-Road-Region-Detection-and-Steering-Angle-Estimation-Method/README.md

 5. Tensorboard (https://pypi.org/project/tensorboard/), (pip install tensorboard)
 6. TensorboardX (https://pypi.org/project/tensorboardX/), (pip install tensorboardX)
 # Dataset
 we have extended CARL-Dataset for road detection and segmentation task.
 As CARL-Dataset has been constructed over video sequences from 100+ cities of Pakistan.
 Consequently, this dataset contains diversities in terms of road types such as (i) highways (ii) motorways (iii) rural and urban streets (iv) provincial, (v) district, and (iv) hilly and distressed roads.
 To ensure the generalization of our proposed method, equal subsets of images from video sequences of all types of captured roads have been selected for the training and evaluation of proposed method.
 It is important to mention that in this research work, roads with missing lane-markings, concrete and distressed roads are categorized as unstructured roads.
+Download the dataset (link).
+# Description of scripts